How to buy the best pasta: the ultimate guide

 Gluten friend or foe?

-In the last decade there has been a fierce war against gluten.
-Gluten seem to be the culprit for almost everything, however it’s not always gluten that wreaks havoc on our health but the quality and the quantity we eat, along with what the pasta really contains.
+However it’s not always gluten that wreaks havoc on our health but the quality and the quantity we eat, along with what the pasta really contains.

 The hidden harmful compound in commercial pasta

-In southern Italy we hare lucky enough to still have a few farmers growing ancient wheat varieties, and those make for an excellent high quality pasta but, that alone, is not enough.
-Some people believe that ancient varieties of wheat contains less gluten, however it’s not the quantity but the quality that makes the difference.
-Modern wheat contains a type of gluten that is very resilient, very tough, and this is what makes it very hard to digest, whereas ancient varieties contains a different type that is easier on our digestive system, less strong and resilient.
+Modern wheat contains a type of gluten that is very resilient, very tough, and this is what makes it very hard to digest.
+Ancient varieties instead, contain a different type that is easier on our digestive system, less strong and resilient.
 That said unfortunately when the pasta is not dried correctly none of the above can actually make up for the other issue: furosine content.

 Furosine is an amino acid that develops during the Maillard reaction (exposure to heat).
 The higher the temperature used to dry the pasta quickly*, the higher content of furosine we’ll find in the pasta.
 Furosine decreases significantly the lysine bioavailability, and lysine is an essential amino acid naturally occurring in wheat.